bw-math/bw-math/source/assignments/projects/06_SIMULATION.rst

 Project
 =======

-1. Using the techniques described in the :ref:`project_six_background` section, simulate flipping 10 coins.
+1. Consider the experiment of flipping 10 fair coins.
+Using the techniques described in the :ref:`project_six_background` section, simulate flipping 10 coins.
 Perform the simulation 200 times.

 a.
 Calculate the mean and standard deviation of the simulated sampling distribution.
+In the :ref:`docstring <python_docstring>`, write a sentence or two interpretting the meaning of these sample statistics in the context of the sampling distributions.

 b.
 Plot the results using a histogram.
 Label the axes appropriately.
 Ensure the histogram class limits are set to 0, 1, 2, ..., 9, 10.